Seahawks want to get Quandre Diggs back, coach Pete Carroll says

 Adams, Carson progressing well

-Carroll said safety Jamal Adams and running back Chris Carson, who each ended the season on Injured Reserve after injuries that required surgery, are doing well and should be ready for the start of training camp.
+Carroll said safety Jamal Adams and running back Chris Carson, who each ended the season on injured reserve after injuries that required surgery, are doing well and should be ready for the start of training camp.

 Adams had surgery on his shoulder; Carson on his neck.

 “I talked to Jamal last night.
 He’s just missing it that he wasn’t part of the finish of the season,’’ Carroll said.
-“He’s going to be such a significant part as we come back. … Those guys are both gung-ho as you could imagine, listening to Jamal and how much it hurt him to not be there with his with his teammates.
+“He’s going to be such a significant part as we come back. … Those guys are both gung-ho as you could imagine, listening to Jamal and how much it hurt him to not be there with his teammates.
 These guys are ballers, and they want to be part of everything.
-They they’re really raring to go and expect to be back in full steam when it’s time to go again at camp.’’
+They’re really raring to go and expect to be back in full steam when it’s time to go again at camp.’’

 Notes